-Search affiliates are using their funds to drive traffic with paid advertising, which could either be successful or not.
+Search affiliates are using their funds to drive traffic with paid advertising, which could be successful.

-The problem with search affiliate marketing for brands is that they will need to analyze how its affiliates drive traffic to their promote offers and ensure they are not bidding on the same keywords as the merchant.
+The problem with search affiliate marketing for brands is that they must analyze how their affiliates drive traffic to their promotional offers and ensure they are not bidding on the exact keywords as the merchant.

-As a merchant, you will want to have well-defined guidelines and rules in place for any search affiliates to join your affiliate programs.
+As a merchant, you will want well-defined guidelines and rules for search affiliates to join your affiliate programs.

 There are also many more compliance issues with this type of affiliate marketing, as it relies on paid ads and search engine marketing (SEM).

-Overall, PPC affiliates need to negotiate much higher commission rates with the brands they promote to stay ROI-positive.
+PPC affiliates must negotiate higher commission rates with the brands they promote to stay ROI-positive.